oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 ![Eclipse console tab](images/eclipse-run-console-tab.png)

-In the console you'll see a bunch of output representing the loging information generated as the storefront starts up.
+In the console you'll see a bunch of output representing the logging information generated as the storefront starts up.

 ```
 ...